 Commitment

-The University is committed to meeting its obligations under the Freedom of Information Act 2000 (FoIA) regarding both the maintenance of a proper publications scheme and answering requests for information.
-However, it recognises that it may make mistakes and that those seeking information may be dissatisfied with the service they receive.
-The University is equally committed to investigating complaints promptly and thoroughly and rectifying any mistakes.
+The University is committed to meeting its obligations under the Freedom of Information Act 2000 (FoIA), regarding both the maintenance of a publication scheme and answering requests for information.
+We are a large and complex organisation and we recognise that problems and errors may arise from time to time and that those seeking information may be dissatisfied with the response they receive.
+The University is equally committed to investigating complaints promptly and thoroughly, and to rectifying any mistakes.

 Scope